eloyhere/semantic-cpp/README.md

 (GCC libstdc++ maintainer and ISO C++ committee member)
 ***

-**semantic-cpp** is a header file with a cpp file, high-performance stream processing library for C++17 that combines the fluency of Java Streams, the laziness of JavaScript generators, the order mapping of MySQL indices, and the temporal awareness required for financial, IoT, and event-driven systems.
+**semantic-cpp** is a simple only(a header file with a cpp file), high-performance stream processing library for C++17 that combines the fluency of Java Streams, the laziness of JavaScript generators, the order mapping of MySQL indices, and the temporal awareness required for financial, IoT, and event-driven systems.

 Key ideas that make it unique: